Fractal Rainbow

 Schacht Spindle Company welcomes proposals for projects and technique tutorials, to encourage and educate fiber artists of all ages, at all skill levels.
 Our content reaches makers all over the world, inspiring them to create textiles with our products.

-Above: Flower Garden Hot Pads by Malynda Allen, 4 shaft loom
+Above: Monmouth Cotton Coverlet by Malynda Allen, 4 shaft loom

 *Original means you have designed the project or written the content yourself.
 By submitting, you attest that no part of the content has been published elsewhere, and that you have submitted the proposed content only to Schacht Spindle Company.
 Weaving projects may include weaving drafts or motif patterns from published books (for instance, A Weaver’s Book of Eight-Shaft Patterns, The Weaver’s Idea Book, The Weaver’s Inkle Pattern Directory) but you must credit the source.
 We cannot accept proposals that do not meet these guidelines.

-Contributors will be paid $200 for each accepted project/article, payable upon final acceptance of the ready-to-publish content.
+Contributors will be paid $100-$300 (to be determined if the project is accepted) for each accepted project/tutorial, payable upon final acceptance of the ready-to-publish content.

 As you create the content, Schacht staff can answer questions—we’re happy to help!